robertjwhitney/bobbychat/README.md

 ## Background

 Just for fun.
 Mostly I wanted to finally build something using React, and I realized I had never really been indoctrinated into the hall of node-based-chat-apps.
-There aren't a lot of tests, I'm sure I could fix a bunch of things, see the list of issues for stuff I'd like to do but might not ever have the time for haha.
+There aren't a lot of tests, I'm sure I could fix a bunch of things, see the list of issues for stuff I'd like to do but might not ever have the time for - would gladly accept pointers or pull-requests!

 ## Setup